James Osgood Andrew: Controversy over slave ownership

 In 1924, John Donald Wade wrote that Bishop Andrew's case at the 1844 General Convention had concerned an enslaved boy named Jacob and an enslaved girl named Kitty.
-The story was related in Wade's biography of Augustus Baldwin Longstreet, a prominent defender of the institution of slavery who had himself owned dozens of enslaved people.
-This tale claims the enslaved Kitty was so well treated that she declined Bishop Andrew's offer of freedom, a claim typical of the Confederate "Lost Cause" mythology.
-A memorial tablet for Kitty Andrew Shell placed in the Oxford City Cemetery in 1938 by H.Y.
-McCord relates this tale.
+Since there is no written acknowledgment of her preferred name, her descendants and the members of the Black community of Oxford refer to her as either Catherine Boyd or Miss Kitty.
+This story was related in Wade's biography of Augustus Baldwin Longstreet, a prominent defender of the institution of slavery who had himself owned dozens of enslaved people.
+This tale claims that the enslaved Miss Kitty was so well treated that she declined Bishop Andrew's offer of freedom, a claim typical of the Confederate "Lost Cause" mythology.
+A memorial tablet for Miss Kitty by H.Y.
+McCord, which Andrew Shell placed in the Oxford City Cemetery in 1938, relates this tale.
 (Locals call it "Kitty's Stone.")
 The stone tablet states, "Kitty was a slave girl bequeathed to James O. Andrew by Mrs. Powers of Augusta, Georgia in her will when Kitty was 12 years of age with the stipulation that when she was 19 years of age, Kitty was to be given her freedom and sent to Liberia," which had been established by the American Colonization Society as a colony for free blacks.
-When Kitty was 19, Bishop Andrew had Dr. A. B. Longstreet, who was then President of Emory College, and Professor George W. Lane interview her about her wishes.
-Kitty declined to go to Liberia, saying, "I don't want to go to that country.
+When Miss Kitty was 19, Bishop Andrew had Dr. A. B. Longstreet, who was then President of Emory College, and Professor George W. Lane interview her about her wishes.
+Miss Kitty declined to go to Liberia, saying, "I don't want to go to that country.
 I know nobody there.
 It is a long ways, and I might die before I get there."
-While Kitty was allowed many personal freedoms, she remained enslaved by Bishop Andrew until her death at the age of perhaps twenty-nine, in 1851.
-Although under the laws of Georgia at that time, Bishop Andrew could have freed Kitty and sent her to a free state, he did not do so.
-Instead, he built a cottage for her in his backyard where she lived and worked for his family.
-As no legal marriage could be contracted by enslaved peoples under civil law, Kitty was allowed to live in a "marriage arrangement" with her enslaved husband Nathan Boyd, and the couple had three children.
+While Miss Kitty was allowed many personal freedoms, she remained enslaved by Bishop Andrew until her death at the age of perhaps twenty-nine, in 1851.
+Although under the laws of Georgia at that time, Bishop Andrew could have freed Miss Kitty and sent her to a free state, he chose not to do so.
+Instead, he "gifted" her a cottage in his backyard smaller than a modern trailer where she lived and worked for his family.
+As no legal marriage could be contracted by enslaved peoples under civil law, Miss Kitty was allowed to live in a "marriage arrangement" with her enslaved husband Nathan Boyd, and the couple had three children.